-- If you have a flat roof, renew the asphalt lining before its life span runs out (the average life span is approximately 10 years).
+- If you have a flat roof, renew the asphalt lining within its life span (the average life span is approximately 10 years).

 - Inspect the windows for peeling paint and crumbling putty.
 These problems can cause the timber to swell and let in water.